Sustainable Construction

 As part of the Envision process, the Authority will post construction updates and seek public comment specific to the sustainable elements of the project through the portal below throughout the construction process.
 Customers can find signs posted in PE3 bus shelters that provide information on how to comment on this project.

-Park Economy 3 Progress Update
+Park Economy 3 Progress Updates

 Construction continues with earthwork activities, stormwater infrastructure installation, and utility installation.
 Water and sanitary sewer utilities are nearly complete and primary electric and communication utilities are being installed.
 The Board formally approved moving forward with the addition of solar panels in the lot to be located on top of the proposed covered walkways.
 The power generated from this solar array will largely offset the energy consumed in the lot once operational and further reduce the energy footprint of the lot.
 The design team is working to incorporate the panels currently.
 Blasting activities for earthwork are ongoing and are being strategically planned to minimize further processing and the need for additional hauling efforts.